Billy Corgan: Political beliefs

-In 1998, Corgan said he had not participated in an election since 1992, when he voted for Bill Clinton.
+In 1998, Corgan said that he had not participated in an election since 1992, when he voted for Bill Clinton.

-Following the election of Barack Obama in 2008, Corgan stated: "I'm very proud of my country right now for doing the right thing."
+After the election of Barack Obama in 2008, Corgan said, "I'm very proud of my country right now for doing the right thing."
 He has since said that he was disappointed with Obama's presidency, and that he lacks faith in both major political parties.
 In 2009, he posted a transcript of a webcast by political activist Lyndon LaRouche to the official Smashing Pumpkins forum.
 On March 10, 2009, Corgan testified in front of Congress on behalf of the musicFIRST Coalition.
 He spoke in favor of H.R.
 848, the Performance Rights Act, which gives musicians and artists their share of compensation when their music is played on radio stations.

 In an interview with radio host and conspiracy theorist Alex Jones in 2016, Corgan voiced discontent with "social justice warriors", comparing them to Maoists, cult members, and the Ku Klux Klan, and calling their actions a threat to freedom of speech.
 In 2018, he called himself a "free-market libertarian capitalist".

 Diet

 Corgan adopted a pescetarian diet in 2013, and stated in 2017 that he had begun following a vegan and gluten-free diet.
-In 2012, he opened a tea house in Ravinia, Highland Park called Madame Zuzu's Tea House, which closed in 2018 and reopened in downtown Highland Park in 2020.
+In 2012, he opened a Madame Zuzu's Tea House in the Ravinia neighborhood of Highland Park; the tea house closed in 2018 and reopened in a bigger space in downtown Highland Park in 2020.